COVID-19. We have opened our borders. Read the information here..

 Where to stay

-Las Lomitas offers several types of accommodation, besides a petrol station and restaurants.
-In Fortín La Soledad, community tourism offers guided tours where you can learn about the Pilagá village, with cultural talks and the possibility of staying with local residents.
+Las Lomitas has various accommodations, as well as a petrol station and restaurants.
+In Fortín La Soledad, community tourism is offered with guided tours and lessons from the town of Pilagá, cultural talks and the possibility of lodging with local people.
+There are campsites on Provincial Route 28 and in Fortín La Soledad.

 More information